USEPA/Document_Processing_Scripts/README.md

 3. Now that the files have been unzipped they need to be converted to txt files so that they can be ingested by the machine learning model.
 Use the **extract.py** script to convert all PDFs, DOCs, PPTs, etc. to txt files.
 This script leverages the Tika component of the Content Ingestion Services to extract text and write it to a txt file.
 4. Use **removesmallchar.py** to delete all txt files with less than 355 characters.
 Any txt files shorter than 355 characters will not be useful training data.

+# QA of Categorized Training Data
+###### This section goes over the QA process for user categorized training data.
+This script is meant to be run on the Test Training Data folder which contains a combination of user categorized and NRMP categorized training data.
+Features of this script includes: random selection of user categorized training data.
+Generation of a spreadsheet that contains the filename and record schedule of the random selection of user categorized training data.
+Generation of a folder containing the records to be QAed.
+CSV files that contains previously QAed records so that they are not randomly selected on subsequent runs of the script.
+1. nrmp_training_data_qa.py needs to be updated with correct locations of qa_records folder and the Test Training Data folder.
+Ensure that record_schedule = Path(root).parts[6] has the correct part #.
+This number will change if the location of the Test Training Data folder changes.
+2. nrmp_find_rename.py is used to suffix specific files specified in a csv.<br />

 ###### Large zip files pulled from Documentum had to be extracted in a different way than the previous instructions.
 1. Download large zip files from Doocumentum using **Dwl_Obj_In_Schedule.py**.
 2. To unzip all of the records and create folders with the correct record schedule names use **unzip_all.py**.
 This script is capable of crosswalking old record schedules with the new consolidated record schedule.